 Build quality is very nice, as is to be expected from a lens with such a high price tag.
 It feels very solid as it seems to be an all metal construction, which of course also adds to the substantial weight of the lens.
 The aperture ring has distinct 1/3 of a stop click stops and travels ~120° from f/1.4 to f/16.
 Personally I would prefer full or at least half stop click stops, but that might just be me.
 The focus ring feels very nice and from the minimum focus distance of 70 cm to infinity it travels 90°.

-Unlike most of the other rangefinder lenses this one features an internal focusing mechanism, meaning nothing moves externally when focusing.
+Unlike most rangefinder lenses this one features an internal focus mechanism, meaning nothing moves externally when focusing.
 There is no hood included in the package which is a bit ridiculous considering the price of the lens, but we will check later if a hood is actually necessary in the first place.

 Wide open there is strong vignetting of roughly 3.1 EV, stopped down to f/2.0 it improves to 2.3 EV, at f/2.8 it is 1.7 EV and at f/4.0 still 1.2 EV.
 This is not an unusual performance for a rangefinder lens with these parameters, but the small diameter certainly takes it’s toll here.
 There is a Lightroom lens profile for correcting the vignetting.

-The ZM 35mm 1.4 is a rangefinder lens developed for the Leica-M digital cameras.
-Similar to the Voigtlander Ultron 28mm 2.0 it is not optimized for the thick filter stack in front of the A7 sensors which leads to some problems, especially a significant field curvature.
+The ZM 35mm 1.4 is a rangefinder lens developed for the Leica-M digital cameras, therefore it is not optimized for the thick filter stack in front of the A7 sensors which leads to some problems, especially a significant field curvature.
 This means for a flat subject when focusing at the center of the frame the corners will look blurred.

 This is not the lenses fault as you can focus on the corners and still get decent sharpness at f/1.4 there, but your center will be blurred then.
-By f/8.0 you will be able to get excellent performance across the frame though, check out the next section “Achieving optimal focus at infinity with rangefinder wide angle lenses” as well.
+By f/8.0 you will be able to get excellent performance across the frame though.
+That being said, there are many cheaper 35mm lenses available that can achieve good across frame performance at f/8.0.

 Furthermore you can improve the corner performance of rangefinder wideangle lenses on A7 series cameras by the use of a 5m PCX “front end filter”, see this article for further reference.
 This filter has a dramatic influence on the across frame sharpness, as you can see here:

-Unfortunately the use of a 5m PCX filter will give you slightly worse resolution in the midframe wide open, but already by f/2.8 you can get very good across frame sharpness which is otherwise not possible on an A7 camera as you can see above.
+Unfortunately the use of a 5m PCX filter will give you slightly worse resolution in the midframe wide open, but already by f/2.8 you can get very good across frame sharpness which is otherwise not possible with this lens on an A7 camera as you can see above.

 close focus (70 cm)